tectonichub/tectonichub.github.io/principles.md

 #### #5 Beware superhero developers.

-Superheros are fast in writing code that is impossible to an average colleage to understand.
+Superheros are fast in writing code that is impossible to an average colleague to understand.
 That kind of code is a nightmare.
 Superheros don't want to do boring stuff like software maintenance so others need to.
 But if they (the colleagues) don't understand the code, then what?

 #### #6 Work hard and it will be alright.